Ruff9/Documentation/README.md

 # Documentation

-I'm a beginner at programming, so I collect wisdom from masters.
-Every one of these texts changed something in my vision of the job, and I hope that together, they define some cultural background for the profession.
+I'm a beginner at programming, I try to learn in an efficient way.
+Entering in a new field does not only require technical knowledge.
+You also need to understand the cultural background of the profession.

+##Starting

 [How to become a hacker](http://www.catb.org/esr/faqs/hacker-howto.html)